sammancoaching/website/README.md

 ## Adding events
 * Add a new event page under society/events
-* Add a 'signup thankyou' page also under society/events
+* In hubspot, bulk update the 'events' property for everyone who attended the previous event
+* Wipe the 'next_open_space' property from all contacts in Hubspot
-* Create a signup form in hubspot.
+* Create a signup form in hubspot that sets 'next_open_space'.
 Add a confirmation email to it.
-Add a new contact property for the event so you can see which contacts signed up for it.
 * Update the layouts/event.html layout with the hubspot signup form
-* Update the layouts/event_signup_success.html layout with an AddEvent "add to calendar" link
+* Update the open_space_signup_thankyou.md layout with an AddEvent "add to calendar" link
 * Update the hubspot form with a landing page pointing at the 'signup thankyou' page
 * Test that you can sign up:
   * correct signup thankyou page
   * 'add to calendar' link on that page works,
   * you get a confirmation email
-  * you get the new contact property in hubspot
+  * you get the 'next_open_space' property in hubspot
 * Update society/events/index.md with a link to the event signup page